rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README.md

 ### Benchmark Model

-To tackle such data, it is preferably good to go with neural networks.
-The extraction of features for an image data is quite tedious.
-However, on using the convolutional neural networks, the features are easily extracted through it.
-Neural nets try to find a pattern to recognise features for each category of data and classify them based on the similarity measures.
+To tackle such data, we use a benchmark model to build a basic pipeline and a well versioned model to improvise our classification rate.
+Such a methodology is carried to tune our model for better prediction of reults.
+The benchmark model helps us to make comparison and reduce the overfitting or underfitting condition and tune the model for better outcome.
+Logistic Regression is one such example of the bench mark.
+We can also us the pre defined image classifiers such as ImageNet, ResNet, VGG16, etc. to classify our images and later optimize our pipeline for better evaluation of metrics.

+In the works of Dog Identifcation in Kaggle, we see that "Mohamed Sheik Ibrahim" used the VGG19, a predefined base model and carried various processing techniques such as data augmentation to improvise the results obtained from the predefined model.
+He also used  logistic regression to classify the images of dogs and acheived an accuracy of 68%.

+Considering an other work perfomed on the same data, using the inception v3, the pre-trained model for image classification, Carey B achieved an accuracy of 87%, whihc is consdered to be a good classification rate based on the performance of the model.

+Using the above understandings, We will be using VGG16 for our data for classfying the breeds of the Dogs, Later we build a Convolutional Neural Network and tune the parameters, make a comaprative study and anlyse the performance of the model.

-As observed the input is expected to be a fog image or a human image.
+As observed the input is expected to be a dog image or a human image.
 The output is the class of breed the dog belongs, and the type of dog the human resembles.

 ### Evaluation Metrics